Dolls Kill - Shop now

 Customers say

-Customers find the book engaging with a well-constructed story and interesting twists, featuring compelling characters with the right number of supporting roles.
-Moreover, the book keeps readers guessing and maintains a good pace.
-However, the readability and language receive mixed reviews - while some find it easy to read, others struggle with understanding it, and while some appreciate the Scottish phrases, others find the constant crude language excessive.
+Customers find this British murder mystery book engaging with a well-constructed storyline and interesting twists, featuring compelling characters with the right number of supporting roles.
+Moreover, the book is fast-paced and keeps readers guessing, with customers loving the Scottish setting.
+However, the readability and language receive mixed reviews - while some find it well-written, others find it difficult to understand, and while some enjoy the Scottish phrases, others find the constant crude language excessive.

 215 customers mention "Enjoyment"203 positive12 negative